Redayoub-lang/Redayoub-lang/README.md

 - 👋 Hi, I’m @Redayoub-lang
-- 👀 I’m interested in  sites wib.
+- 👀 I’m Software engineering.
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on the programing projects
 - 📫 How to reach me